 “On the appointed day Herod, wearing his royal robes, sat on his throne and delivered a public address to the people.
 They shouted, ‘This is the voice of a god, not of a man.’
 Immediately, because Herod did not give praise to God, an angel of the Lord struck him down, and he was eaten by worms and died.
 But the word of God continued to increase and spread.”
 (Acts 12:21-24 NIV84)

 Roar with all its might, still the kingdom of this world has no victory over the kingdom of heaven.
 The kingdom of this world may boast of its superiority and power, but it has nothing that the Lord has not granted it.
 He is King over all kings and Lord over all nations.
 In our text for today the Lord proves this most emphatically.
 King Herod had been growing in popularity and power.
 At the same time he was a relentless persecutor of the Christian Church.
-He must have been an eloquent and persuasive speaker because in our text he is praised to have the voice of a god.
-So, at the epiphany of his career, at the highest point of his reign, the Lord strikes him dead for not giving Him glory.
-On this day no one need ask who is really in charge.
-The Lord has made it very clear.
+He must have been an eloquent and persuasive speaker because in our text he was praised to have the voice of a god.
+So, at the epiphany of his career, at the highest point of his reign, the Lord struck him dead for not giving Him glory.
+On this day no one needed to ask who was really in charge.
+The Lord made it very clear.

 God is for us!
 This means no one can stand against us!